 I held so many long drawn out conversations that at the time I didn’t necessarily want to have, but I made a bunch of awesome connections that I still work with today!
 I ended up meeting the coordinators of RVA Fashion Week and on spot got behind the scenes passes for every event.
 I was the only blogger at every event and the only blogger with behind the scenes access.
 It was super dope.

 What is your advice to people who want to start blogging?

 Do your research, which, chances are if you are on howtomakemyblog.com you are already off to a genius start!
-Find the subject of your blog and perhaps some complimentary subjects, STICK TO THOSE and do not stray too far off topic.
+Find the subject of your site and perhaps some complimentary subjects, STICK TO THOSE and do not stray too far off topic.
 I personally chose Fashion and all things artsy.

 Keep in mind SEO when titling your posts – it helps tremendously with traffic!
 Create tags or labels for EVERYTHING, this also helps increase traffic!
-Connect your blog to your Facebook, twitter, or any other social network you may use.
+Connect your site to your Facebook, twitter, or any other social network you may use.

-Just as with your personal appearance, presentation with your blog is everything.
+Just as with your personal appearance, presentation with your site is everything.
 I have met bloggers that carry themselves well, then I go to their website and it is a jumbled mess.
-If you have to keep your blog unpublished for a few extra days until you can figure out how to get your website to look the way you’d like, then do it!
+If you have to keep your site unpublished for a few extra days until you can figure out how to get your website to look the way you’d like, then do it!
 It’s better to maintain a classy website than to appear unorganized to some potential business partnerships or collaborations.